Using Blockchain for Healthcare: Major Opportunities & Risks

 Also, data subjects (patients in this case) will exercise more control over their own personal medical data.
 For instance, they will have some control over how their health data is used and shared by hospitals and other relevant ecosystem actors.

 Additionally, medical and healthcare research institutions could incentivize patients to allow full or partial access to their medical data for research purposes and conducting clinical trials.
-This could stimulate the creation of a whole new market as well.
+This could stimulate the creation of a whole new blockchain healthcare market as well.

 Another extremely important application of blockchain innovation could be anti-fraud efforts in healthcare insurance.
 The problem is huge.
 In the US alone $60 billion was lost to fraud in 2017, according to AARP, that exceeds most of the national programs like homeland security, NIH-sponsored medical research, NASA programs, etc.